johnnyelwailer/openlayers/WEBGPU_STATUS.md

 - **Boolean literal filters in WGSL**: `compileWgslExpression()` does not currently compile top-level `true`/`false` literals for `expected === 'bool'` (it falls back to `false`).
 Call sites use a workaround like `['==', 1, 1]` for “always true”; this should be fixed in the compiler.
 - **Polygon rule support gaps**: Polygons now support multiple fill rules with filters and `else: true` semantics, but fill style evaluation is still largely CPU-side (`literal|get|var` subsets) and lacks full WebGL rule parsing parity.
 - **`time` epoch mismatches**: WebGPU’s `['time']` uniform is sourced from `frameState.time` (RAF/performance epoch) with a `performance.now()` fallback; mixing `Date.now()` and RAF time can yield huge negative/positive deltas, so the time source must remain consistent across frames.
+- **CPU hit detection fidelity**: The current WebGPU hit detection (`src/ol/renderer/webgpu/hitdetect.js`) is CPU-based and sync, but it is not style-accurate for shader discard/alpha masks, patterns, icon image alpha, and expression-driven sizes; it uses geometry distance checks with best-effort padding from literal style values.

 ### Performance considerations
 - **Bind group churn**: Bind groups are now cached per buffer set; remaining churn is mostly limited to pipeline/resource changes (e.g. texture changes) rather than per-frame redraw.